Toraijin: Kofun period

 These immigrants settled and re-established themselves as farmers, iron technicians, horse breeders, merchants and traders, dam builders, craftsmen, among others, earning them the name "Imaki no Tehito (今來才技, “recently arrived skilled artisans”)" in the Nihon Shoki.
 Groups arriving from the peninsula have settled in and formed communities in various parts of the archipelago, including Fukuoka in northern Kyushu to Okayama on the Inland Sea, to the Kyoto–Osaka– Nara area, to Gunma north of Tokyo, and as far as Sendai in northeastern Honshu.
 Once fully settled on the Japanese Archipelago, these immigrants became known as "Kikajin", or "naturalized immigrants".
 While migrants initially settled in Kyushu due to geographic proximity to the peninsula, by the fourth century, migrants had shifted their destination to the Kinki region, the core base of the Yamato elites, of Nara, Osaka, Kyoto, and Otsu region.

-Haniwa depicting a Toraijin from Gaya confederacy during the Kofun period.
-It is described to be depicting an immigrant due to the long sleeves that were worn by Toraijins at the time.
+Haniwa depicting a Toraijin from Kaya confederacy during the Kofun period.
+It is described to be depicting an immigrant due to the long sleeves that were worn by Toraijin at the time.

-Anthropologist Torii Ryūzō also recounted the attires worn by Toraijins during Kofun period stating "[the Kofun period Toraijins had unique] customs, including love of swords, skills in bow and arrows, tied hair, beads decorations, long sleeves and baggy pants, leather boots, and daggers on the belt, are exactly what you can find in early northeast Asia.
+Anthropologist Torii Ryūzō also recounted the attires worn by Toraijin during Kofun period stating "[the Kofun period Toraijin had unique] customs, including love of swords, skills in bow and arrows, tied hair, beads decorations, long sleeves and baggy pants, leather boots, and daggers on the belt, are exactly what you can find in early northeast Asia.
 The same can be said about their arrows with feathers and whistling arrowheads."
-Torii labeled the previous Yayoi group as the "earthly tribe [kunitsu kami/国津神]" of Japan while labeling the newly introduced Kofun group as the "heavenly tribe [amatsu kami/天津神]".
+Torii labeled the previous Yayoi group as the "earthly tribe [kunitsu kami; 国津神]" of Japan while labeling the newly introduced Kofun group as the "heavenly tribe [amatsu kami; 天津神]".
 This sentiment was carried over by a fellow anthropologist, Sadakichi Kita (喜田 貞吉) who associated the "heavenly tribe (Kofun people)" of Japan to the Buyeo people stating that "[...] the incoming heavenly tribe, who conquered, appeased, annexed, and assimilated the existing population and constituted the grand Japanese, were previously residents of a region in the continent.
 [The Buyeo people] had moved to the Japanese islands at some point."